rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 You can contact the Managed Operations team via direct chat, a phone call to 1-800-961-4454, or by submitting a ticket online.
-There are links to all of these options on the Control Panel.
+There are links to all these options on the Control Panel.

 #### As a Rackspace customer, can I link my Managed Hosting configuration and account to a Cloud Server with Managed Operations Service Level configuration and account?